Assisted Living vs. Nursing Home Care: How They Differ

-To break down the differences between assisted living and nursing home residents even further, check out the following demographic comparisons based on data from 2014.
-The first number represents the percentage of assisted living residents who fall into a particular demographic, and the second number represents the percentage of nursing home residents in that same demographic.1
+To break down the differences between assisted living and nursing home residents even further, check out the following demographic comparisons based on Centers for Disease Control and Prevention (CDC) data from 2014.
+The first number represents the percentage of assisted living residents who fall into a particular demographic, and the second number represents the percentage of nursing home residents in that same demographic.

 As you can see, many assisted living facilities welcome residents who have early- to middle-stage dementia, including people with Alzheimer's disease.
 When those residents require 24-hour supervision (for their own safety and the safety of others), they often need to move into nursing homes that have special memory care units.

 Another interesting thing to keep in mind is that a person who turns 50 today now has a 53- to 59-percent chance of needing nursing home care at some point during the rest of his or her life.
 So you or your loved ones are definitely not alone in experiencing the challenges that often result from getting older.
 Residential and nursing care has become a normal part of life for a huge segment of the population.

 Typical Living Spaces